-A) Use a USB Type-A to Type-B Cable (Commonly Used for Printers)
+1) Use a USB Type-A to Type-B Cable (aka, Printer Cable)

-You can connect the RC-5 to your computer if you’d like to transfer recordings between the two devices, but you’ll need a USB Type-A to Type-B cable like the one shown in the image (from Amazon).
+You can connect the RC-5 to your computer if you’d like to transfer recordings between the two devices, but you’ll need a USB Type-A to Type-B cable like the one shown in the image.

 To set up the pedal as a storage device, you’ll have to go into the SETUP settings, navigate to ‘Storage’, and then select it to turn it on.
 After that, your pedal will show up as ‘Boss RC-5’ on your file explorer.